-- Male or female, 2 to 16 years and 11 months of age (prior to 17th birthday) at the day 1 visit - Minimum weight of 10 kg at the screening and day 1 visits - Upper limb monoplegic, hemiplegic, or triplegic spasticity (spasticity confirmed by Hypertonia Assessment Tool [HAT]) with single-arm sparing (only 1 arm requiring botulinum toxin treatment for spasticity during the study) resulting from cerebral palsy, or post-stroke with the stroke onset prior to age 2 and at least 12 months prior to the day 1 visit
+- Male or female, 2 to 16 years and 11 months of age (prior to 17th birthday) at the day 1 visit - Minimum weight of 10 kg at the screening and day 1 visits - Monoplegic or hemiplegic patients with cerebral palsy who have dynamic muscle contracture (spasticity confirmed by Hypertonia Assessment Tool [HAT]) of the ankle plantar flexors.
+Equinovarus or equinovalgus deformities are acceptable.